Gold Coast, Queensland: Geography

 Aerial view of Gold Coast suburbs: Mermaid Waters (left) and Broadbeach Waters (right).
 The image depicts the man-made canals of the city, built to accommodate housing development.

 The Gold Coast is approximately half covered by forests of various types.
 This includes small patches of near-pristine ancient rainforest, mangrove-covered islands, and patches of coastal heathlands and farmland with areas of uncleared eucalyptus forest.
 Of the plantation pine forests that were planted in the 1950s and 1960s, when commercial forest planting for tax minimisation was encouraged by the Commonwealth government, tiny remnants remain.
-Most of the Gold Coast area was covered by forest prior to European human settlement and extensive land clearing in the 19th century.
+Most of the Gold Coast area was covered by forest prior to European human settlement and was exposed to extensive land clearing in the 19th century.

 Gold Coast City lies in the southeast corner of Queensland, to the south of Brisbane, the state capital.
 The Albert River separates the Gold Coast from Logan City, a local government area south of the City of Brisbane.

 Gold Coast City stretches from the Albert River, Logan River, and Southern Moreton Bay to the border with New South Wales (NSW) approximately 56 km south, and extends from the coast west to the foothills of the Great Dividing Range in World Heritage listed Lamington National Park.